All Watched Over by Machines of Loving Grace (TV series): Part 3. 'The Monkey in the Machine and the Machine in the Monkey'

-Bill Hamilton was a solitary man who saw everything through the lens of Darwin's theory of evolution.
+William Hamilton was a solitary man who saw everything through the lens of Darwin's theory of evolution.
 He wanted to know why some ants and humans give up their life for others.
 In 1963, he realised that most of the behaviours of humans were due to genes, and he began looking at humans from the genes' point of view.
 From this perspective, humans were machines that were only important for carrying genes, and it made sense for a gene to sacrifice a human if it meant that another copy of the gene would survive.
 In 1967, American chemist George R. Price went to London after reading Hamilton's little-known papers and discovering that his equations for the behaviours of genes were equivalent to computers equations.
 He was able to show that these equations explained murder, warfare, suicide, goodness and spite, since these actions could help the genes.
 John von Neumann had invented self-reproducing machines, but Price was able to show that the self-reproducing machines were already in existence – humans were such machines.

 These revelations had an enormous effect on Price.
 Previously a staunch rationalist, Price began to believe that these equations had been given to him by God, even though some argue that they are evidence against the existence of God.
 In 1973, after converting to extreme Christianity as a last chance to disprove the selfish gene theories' gloomy conclusions, Price decided to start helping poor and homeless people, giving away all his possessions in acts of random kindness.
 These efforts utterly failed, and he came to believe that he was being followed by the hound of heaven.
 He finally revealed, in his suicide note, that these acts of altruism brought more harm than good to the lives of homeless people.
 Richard Dawkins later took Hamilton and Price's equations and popularised them, explaining that humans are simply machines created by the selfish genes.
 Curtis likens this to "reinventing the immortal soul," but as computer code in the form of the genes.